isomerpages/moe-jurongwestpri/_mk-at-jwps/Financial Support.md

-## Subsidy for kCare
+## Subsidy for KCare

-If your child is Singaporean, you can apply for kCare subsidy.
-For more information on kCare subsidy, please refer to this website: [kCare subsidy](https://www.moe.gov.sg/preschool/moe-kindergarten/kindergarten-care)
+If your child is Singaporean, you can apply for KCare subsidy.
+For more information on KCare subsidy, please refer to this website: [KCare subsidy](https://www.moe.gov.sg/preschool/moe-kindergarten/kindergarten-care)